2kunal6/airflow_tutorial/README.md

 A basic non-robust and non-production-grade setup is quite simple using Docker via the following simple commands.
 But please note thatyou need to install curl and docker before running the following commands.
 Here are the instructions to do that: https://github.com/2kunal6/util/blob/main/installations.txt
 ```
+mkdir airflow_local
+cd airflow_local
 curl -LfO 'https://airflow.apache.org/docs/apache-airflow/2.8.0/docker-compose.yaml'
 mkdir -p ./dags ./logs ./plugins ./config
 sudo docker compose up airflow-init
 sudo docker compose up
 ```
+It's a good idea to have a local installation done in our personal machines for faster POCs, especially when Airflow is hosted in cloud.

 #### Notes
 - Please use sudo for the docker command unless docker is configured to work as a non-root user.
 More details here: https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user